ppetrovtv/pine_script_docs/source/language/Declaring_functions.rst

 Scopes in the script
 --------------------

-Variables declared outside the body of a function or other local blocks belong to the *global* scope.
+Variables declared outside the body of a function or of other local blocks belong to the *global* scope.
 User-declared and buit-in functions, as well as built-in variables also belong to the global scope.